C-Otto/rebalance-lnd/README.md

 By default, this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 You need to install Python 3.
-The gRPC dependencies can be installed by running:
+You also need to install the gRPC dependencies which can be done by running:

 ```
 $ pip install -r requirements.txt